Zhang-Wen-chao/Life-Experiment-Guide/README.md

    - [x] Conduct final course report.
 7. Sunday (January 14th, 2024):
    - [ ] Set aside time for personal reflection and goal setting.
 Review your long-term aspirations, evaluate your progress, and set actionable goals to move closer to your dreams. 📝✨🌟
+## this week
+1. Monday (January 15th, 2024):
+   - [ ] Begin your week with a morning meditation session.
+Find a quiet spot, sit comfortably, and spend 15 minutes in silent contemplation to clear your mind and set a positive tone for the week. 🧘‍♂️🌅

+2. Tuesday (January 16th, 2024):
+   - [ ] Dedicate some time to personal development.
+Read a chapter of a self-improvement book or listen to a motivational podcast.
+Focus on learning something new that can contribute to your personal growth. 📚🎧

+3. Wednesday (January 17th, 2024):
+   - [ ] Spend the evening stargazing.
+Whether from your backyard or a nearby park, take a moment to gaze at the night sky.
+Let the vastness of the universe inspire a sense of wonder and perspective. 🌌🔭

+4. Thursday (January 18th, 2024):
+   - [ ] Organize a small area of your home.
+It could be a drawer, a shelf, or your workspace.
+Decluttering and organizing can bring a sense of order and calm to your environment. 🏠🗃️

+5. Friday (January 19th, 2024):
+   - [ ] Enjoy a movie night.
+Pick a film you've been wanting to see, make some popcorn, and relax.
+It's a great way to unwind at the end of the week. 🎬🍿

+6. Saturday (January 20th, 2024):
+   - [ ] Take a nature walk.
+Visit a local park or nature reserve and immerse yourself in the beauty of the outdoors.
+Appreciate the sights, sounds, and smells of nature. 🌳🚶‍♂️

+7. Sunday (January 21st, 2024):
+   - [ ] Prepare a healthy meal plan for the upcoming week.
+Research recipes, make a grocery list, and perhaps do some meal prep.
+This can help you make healthier eating choices and save time during the week. 🥗📋

 计算机的哪些学科是被建议在本科阶段学掉的？ - momo的回答 - 知乎
 https://www.zhihu.com/question/595969891/answer/3054501672